elkitoq/Edits-Wild/README.md

 # Edits-Wild
 Landing page whit NextJs

-Using chrakra ui for style
+Using chrakra ui for styling and nodemailer for sending emails